pupil-labs/pupil-docs/alpha-lab/egocentric-video-mapper/index.md

 <Youtube src="dhcN1erSTfo"/>

 ::: tip
 Ever wanted to integrate egocentric video streams from specialized third-party cameras into your eye-tracking experiments?
 This Alpha Lab article shows you how!
-Just ensure Neon and the additional camera have similar views, then hit record.Our software will do the rest.
+Just ensure Neon and the additional camera have similar views, then hit record.
+Our software will do the rest.
 :::

 ## Combine Neon With Specialized Egocentric Cameras